-Patent Owner argues that Petitioner has not established that the POSA would have reasonably have expected success for five reasons: 1) Petitioner has not established an expectation that the composition of Schrum and Geall would work, 2) Petitioner fails to account for the differences between Geall's saRNA (self-amplifying RNA) and the claimed mRNA, 3) the field was skeptical of mRNA vaccines, 4) the POSA would not extend the teachings of Yang and Du to mRNA, and 5) the POSA would have been skeptical of the coronavirus spike protein as a vaccine antigen.
+Patent Owner argues that Petitioner has not established that the POSA would have reasonably expected success for five reasons: 1) Petitioner has not established an expectation that the proposed mRNA-LNP BetaCoV vaccine suggested by Shrum and Geall would work, 2) Petitioner fails to account for the differences between Geall's saRNA (self-amplifying RNA) and mRNA, 3) the field was skeptical of mRNA vaccines, 4) the POSA would not extend the teachings of Yang and Du to mRNA, and 5) the POSA would have been skeptical of the coronavirus spike protein as a vaccine antigen.
 We address each of these arguments in turn.

-a) Arguments that the Composition of Schrum and Geall Would Not Work
+a) Whether the Composition of Schrum and Geal Would be Expected to Work spike" or that such an mRNA composition would cause an immune response to the spike protein.

-Patent Owner argues that the cited art does not include any working examples and that in the absence of working examples, Petitioner "does not explain why a POSA would have expected an unmade, untested mRNA-LNP [lipid nanoparticle] to encode a betacoronavirus structural protein 'forming a spike.'"
 Prelim.
 Resp.
 50-51.
-Patent Owner then asserts that "Petitioner cites no prior art teaching that such a composition would produce a protein that folds to 'form[] a spike.'"
-Id. at 51.
-Patent Owner concludes, "[w]ithout evidence of how the proposed mRNA-LNP-betacoronavirus antigen combination would be expected to work, Petitioner fails to provide a sufficient rational underpinning supporting a reasonable likelihood of reasonable expectation of success."
+Patent Owner concludes, "[w]ithout evidence of how the proposed mRNA-LNPbetacoronavirus antigen combination would be expected to work, Petitioner fails to provide a sufficient rational underpinning supporting a reasonable likelihood of reasonable expectation of success."
 Id.